Step 1 – JDK and IDE (Eclipse) Installation

 Browse to the “justify-quickstart” folder as the “Project root directory” and Next.

 Use the “Gradle wrapper”.
-If the “Java home directory” appears as an Advanced option point to the downloaded JDK.
+If the “Java home directory” appears as an Advanced option point to the most current JDK.
 If you point to a JRE the Gradle script will fail.

 Select Next and Finish.